StronkEggKing/Doll-AI-2.0/README.md

 # Doll-AI-2.0
-The better non-JavaScript for my original Doll AI
+The better non-JavaScript alternative for my original Doll AI